openebs-archive/openebs-docs/docs/ugcstor.md

 - All the other cStor volume replicas(CVR) should be in `Healthy` state except the cStor volume replica that is going to deleted(i.e deleting CVR can be in any state).

-- There shouldn't be any ongoing scaleup process.
+- There shouldn't be any ongoing scale up process.
 Verify that `replicationFactor` should be equal to the `desiredReplicationFactor` from corresponding cStor volume CR specification.

 **Notes to remember:**